A Unique Collaboration

 Our Living Classroom experiences have been possible because of a robust collaboration with Schlegel Villages and we thank them for this long-standing collaboration.
 We are pleased to share our learning with other PSEs.”

-— Marlene Raasok, former Executive Dean, School of Health & Life Sciences and Community Services, Conestoga College
+— Marlene Raasok, Executive Dean (2006-2016), School of Health & Life Sciences and Community Services, Conestoga College

 Kaitlin Garbutt, B.A.
 Gerontology, Living Classroom Project Officer, Schlegel Centre for Learning, Research and Innovation

 Veronique Boscart, RN, PhD, CIHR/Schlegel Industrial Research Chair for Colleges in Seniors Care, Conestoga College